 FIG. 8.5 The swing arm (bold) starts in front of the body in a shortened position (A).
 As the legs accelerate, and particularly once the foot of the swing leg has made contact with the ground, the arm is extended rapidly (B).
-The increase in angular velocity of the arm as well as the movement of the mass further away from the shoulder, which causes a further increase in the velocity of the centre of mass of the arm, increases the angular momentum of it ($H=mk^2\omega$).
+The increase in angular velocity of the arm as well as the movement of the mass further away from the shoulder, which causes a further increase in the velocity of the centre of mass of the arm, increases the angular momentum of it $(H = mk^2\omega)$.
 As the legs come to the end of their swing, the arm shortens again and its angular velocity slows (C).
 In this way, the opposing angular momentum of the arm closely matches that of the legs.

-The optimum arm swing is one where the arms are rotated backwards along the sagittal plane in opposition to the legs.
+The optimum arm swing is one where the arms are rotated backwards in the sagittal plane in opposition to the legs.
 Because the angular (rotational) momentum of the legs and the torque created by the ground reaction force vary through the stride, the length of the arms must also vary.
 When in front of the body, the elbow angle should be acute, so that the arm is short.
 At foot-strike the arm should be lengthened dramatically, by extending the elbow to increase its angular momentum as the lower body's angular momentum is increased.
 As the foot moves further behind the body, the arm should be shortened to reduce its angular momentum as that of the legs decreases; the natural recoil at the elbow joint usually accomplishes this.
 Using this technique, the angular momentum of the upper and lower body remain equal and opposite and the runner keeps running in a forward direction.

-One last point that is important: the downward and backward arm swing should be vigorous because it will result in the body being accelerated forwards and upwards (i.e. opposite to the arm), which will increase running speed.
-The 'recovering' arm, moving from behind the body to the front, should not be rapidly moved as this would force the body backwards (i.e. slow it down) and downwards.
-This is one reason why sprinters drive their arms backwards vigorously, but allow the recovering arm to move forwards more or less by the recoil of the muscles and tendons.
-Driving the arms backwards, not forwards, is important for achieving fast running speeds.
+One last point that is important: the downward and backward arm swing should be vigorous because it will result in the body being accelerated upwards and forwards (i.e. opposite to the arm), which will increase running speed according to Newton's Third Law.
+The 'recovering' arm, moving from behind the body to the front, should not be as rapidly moved as this would force the body backwards (i.e. slow it down) and downwards, and the elbow should flex as the arm comes forward to reduce its effect on the body's angular momentum (to create a net positive effect of the 'drive' arm).
+This is one reason why sprinters drive their arms downwards and backwards vigorously, but allow the recovering arm to move forwards more or less by the recoil of the muscles and tendons.
+Driving the arms downwards and backwards, not forwards, is important for achieving fast running speeds.